aal3-33/Hub/README.md

-No longer going to update these scripts
+# No longer going to update these scripts

-Gonna be making an anticheat now
+Im making an anticheat now
+Discontinued